bitofbinary/bitofbinary/content/about.md

 draft: false
 ---

-I’m on a lifelong journey of progressively trying to be less wrong.

 Hi!
 I'm Deepak.

+I’m on a lifelong journey of progressively trying to be less wrong.

-I'm a software engineer by profession.
-I have been doing this programming thing for more than twenty years now and it has been a wonderful journey.
+Writing software is my profession and I have been doing this programming thing for more than twenty years.
+It has been a wonderful journey.

 Other than programming, my interests are reading <a href="/books">books</a>, holidaying with my family and cooking.